Skip to main content

 ATSI Eligibility and Exit Criteria

-Schools that are not eligible for comprehensive support and improvement (CSI) and have one or more student group(s) that meet(s) any of the criteria used to determine CSI Low Performing, will be eligible for ATSI.
+Schools that are not eligible for CSI and have one or more student group(s) that meet(s) any of the criteria used to determine CSI Low Performing, will be eligible for ATSI using two years of Dashboard results.

 The student groups used for ATSI determinations are: